-3) Acquisition and retirement of own stock
+4) Acquisition of own stock

-At a meeting of the Board of Directors held on May 8, 2024, the Company resolved the acquisition of own stock pursuant to Article 459, Paragraph 1 of the Companies Act and Article 44 of the Company's Articles of Incorporation.
-The Company also decided to retire the stock pursuant to Article 178 of the Companies Act and Article 25 of the Company's Articles of Incorporation.
+At a meeting of the Board of Directors held on May 8, 2025, the Company resolved the acquisition of own stock pursuant to Article 459, Paragraph 1 of the Companies Act and Article 44 of the Company's Articles of Incorporation.

-(i) Reason for the acquisition and retirement of own stock
+(i) Reason for the acquisition of own stock

-In its Medium-Term Management plan "Sail Green, Drive Transformations 2026 - A Passion for Planetary Wellbeing," formulated in March 2023, the Company developed a business strategy and a financial strategy to promoting management replete with capital efficiency.
+In its Medium-term Management plan "Sail Green, Drive Transformations 2026 - A Passion for Planetary Wellbeing," formulated in March 2023, the Company developed a business strategy to realize a corporate group that contributes to society and continues to grow sustainably and a new financial strategy to promote management replete with capital efficiency.
 Under this plan, concerning shareholder returns, it has set forth a policy of nimbly providing returns with an awareness of both increasing capital efficiency and sustainable growth.

-In accordance with this policy, the Company acquired approximately 200 billion yen worth of own stock during the acquisition period spanning August 4, 2023 to March 7, 2024.
-On top of this, based on the review of the current investment opportunities and the business environments, the Company has decided to once again implement an acquisition, and to retire all of the stock acquired in order to further improve capital efficiency.
+Based on this policy, the Company acquired up to approximately ¥330.0 billion of own stock since FY2023, and in light of the outlook of the latest investment opportunities, the business environment, and other factors, the Company has decided to newly acquire up to ¥150.0 billion of own stock in order to further improve capital efficiency.
+In principle, the acquired own stock will be retired.

-(ii) Details regarding the acquisition

-(a) Classes of shares to be acquired Common stock

-(b) Total number of shares to be acquired 35,000,000 shares (maximum)

-(7.6% of total issued shares (excluding treasury stock))

-(c) Total value of the stock acquisition 100 billion yen (maximum)

-(d) Acquisition period May 9, 2024 to April 30, 2025

-(e) Acquisition method Purchase on the open market in the Tokyo Stock Exchange based on discretionary trading contracts
+- (ii) Details regarding the acquisition - (a) Classes of shares to be acquired Common stock - (b) Total number of shares to be acquired 48,000,000 shares (maximum) - (11.1% of total issued shares (excluding treasury stock)) - (c) Total value of the stock acquisition ¥150.0 billion (maximum) - (d) Acquisition period May 9, 2025 to April 30, 2026 - (e) Acquisition method Purchase on the open market in the Tokyo Stock Exchange based on discretionary trading contracts